nchenderson/elements-nonpar-stat/docs/12-splines-Latex.md

 ![(\#fig:unnamed-chunk-16)Smoothing spline fit for the bone data.
 This used the smooth.spline function with all the default settings.](12-splines-Latex_files/figure-latex/unnamed-chunk-16-1.pdf)

-* If you just type in `ss.smooth`, this will show the degrees of freedom used, the value of $\lambda$ used, and the value of the GCV criterion for the chosen $\lambda$
+* If you just type in `ss.bone`, this will show the degrees of freedom used, the value of $\lambda$ used, and the value of the GCV criterion for the chosen $\lambda$

 ```r
 ss.bone